| 1. In the annals of men, individuals have

 Non-Muslim readers in particular are requested to bear in

+mind this aspect which is a real yet unavoidable handicap.
 4. By the end of the 6th century, after the birth of

 Jesus Christ, men had already made great progress in diverse